Toys for Two: The Complete Guide to Couples Sex Toy OptionsSex Tips

 To help you and your favorite guy or gal get your freak on together, we’ve put together a complete guide to sex toys for couples.

-First things first: If it’s been a while since you restocked your adult toy chest, you might be surprised to discover that the types of sex toys available today come in a staggering variety of shapes, sizes, colors and flavors.
+First things first: If it’s been a while since you restocked your adult toy chest or sex toy kit, you might be surprised to discover that the types of sex toys available today come in a staggering variety of shapes, sizes, colors, and flavors.

 And if you think there is no possible way your grandma ever came within 50 feet of a sex toy, think again.